Jahobie/CS146/HW/HW4/insertion sort.md

 -Therefore, f(n) = Omega(n^2)

 ## Big Theta
--since Big O and Big omega are equal big theta is Theta(n^2) for the worst and average cases
+- Since Big O and Big omega are equal big theta is Theta(n^2) for the worst and average cases